Privacy Policy

 Google Tag Manager

-Information of the third-party provider: Google Ireland Limited, Google Building Gordon House, Barrow St, Dublin 4, Ireland.
+Third-party information: Google Ireland Limited, Google Building Gordon House, Barrow St, Dublin 4, Ireland.

-Privacy Policy: https://policies.google.com/privacy?hl=de&gl=de
+Privacy policy: https://policies.google.com/privacy?hl=de&gl=de

 FAQ Google Tag Manager: https://www.google.com/intl/de/tagmanager/faq.html

-Terms of use Google Tag Manager: https://www.google.com/intl/de/tagmanager/use-policy.html
+Terms of use for Google Tag Manager: https://www.google.com/intl/de/tagmanager/use-policy.html

 Facebook plugins (Like button)